Ferries from

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.

-What is the easiest way to get from Ireland to England?
+How much is a cabin on the ferry from Ireland to England?

 Can you take a day trip from Ireland to England?